Director of Careers and Oracy: Mr Tom Golds

 Our Careers Partners

-The Academy commission 4YP an independent organisation of highly qualified careers advisers who offer 1:1 careers guidance for our students.
+The Academy commission 4YP UK an independent organisation of highly qualified careers advisers who offer 1:1 careers guidance for our students.
 Please visit their website for more information. www.4ypuk.com

 CEIAG stands for Careers Education, Information, Advice and Guidance and it is a statutory part of our provision for students.
 At All Saints Academy, we are committed to working with students, parents and carers to ensure the best life opportunities in the future.